 “Now that you brought it up, I have been thinking.
-She is the problem.
+Miriam is the problem.
+I hate therapists.
 Ever since we started seeing her, our relationship has deteriorated.
 I want to love you the way I did, but I can’t as long as you see her.
 I want us to stop seeing her.”

 I looked at him.
 Tears were welling up in his eyes.
-I shifted my look to my plate.
+I shifted my look at my plate.
 He watched as I played with my food.